Lichtblick-Suite/lichtblick/README.md

 # To launch the browser app:
 $ yarn web:serve

-# To launch the browser app using the dev backend server:
-$ yarn web:serve:dev

 # To launch the browser app using a local instance of the backend server:
 $ yarn web:serve:local